Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-starter-keyvault-certificates/README.md

 ### Enable mutual SSL (mTLS).

 Step 1.
-On the server side, add these items in your `application.yml`:
+On the server side, add the following items to your `application.yml`:

 ```yaml
 server: